Libero logo

 The best pubs and bars for football fans

-All roads lead to Sol, Madrid’s bar hub by the metro station of the same name.
-Among the many busy spots, O’Connell, St and adjoining Dubliners (C/Espoz y Mina 7) are the nearest expat-friendly drinking destinations guaranteed to screen Premier League action.
+To find Madrid’s best football bars, all roads lead to Sol, the nightlife hub by the metro station of the same name.
+Among the many busy spots, O’Connell, St and adjoining Dubliners (Calle de Espoz y Mina 7) are the nearest expat-friendly drinking destinations guaranteed to screen Premier League action.

 More pub-like haunts dot the city centre: the Triskel Tavern near Tribunal metro has been a popular football-watching option for two decades, particularly its basement, La Caverna